17 Spectacular places to visit in Malaga (beyond beaches)

 11. Museum of Malaga

 If there is one more museum you should visit when exploring this city, it is the Museum of Malaga.
-Exploring the Museum of Malaga is one of the top things to do in Malaga because this is the biggest museum in Andalusia.
-Also, the Museum of Malaga is the fifth biggest museum in the country.
-The museum has an archaeology section, a Moorish section and a Spanish painting section.
-It houses more than 2,000 pieces of fine art and over 15,000 pieces of archaeology collection.
+Why, you may ask?
+Because this is the biggest museum in Andalusia.
+Also, it’s the fifth biggest museum in the country; it has an archaeology section, a Moorish section and a Spanish painting section.
+The museum houses more than 2,000 pieces of fine art and over 15,000 pieces of archaeology collection.
 Because of that, the Museum of Malaga is one of the best places to visit in Malaga if you are an art lover.

 GOOD TO KNOW: